 Over time, you can begin to research companies across various sectors and expand your knowledge base and comfort zone, but investing within your Circle of Competence is the best place to start.

 Once you have a list of companies that fall into your Circle of Competence, it’s time to evaluate them to determine whether or not they’re worth investing in.
-This step is critical to know how to invest in stocks the right way and reduce your risk.
+This step is critical to know how to invest in individual stocks the right way and reduce your risk.

 In Rule #1 Investing, we have a process of evaluating a company called the 4M’s.
 This process can be used for any company in any industry and is extremely helpful for finding companies that have a high probability of growing in value over time.